Q&A: Dr. Melissa White, Assistant Athletic Director

 Q: If someone wants to learn more about health, wellness and mindfulness, what resources would you recommend?

-Dr. Melissa Maskery joined the Oak Knoll community during the 2018-19 school year.
+Dr. Melissa White joined the Oak Knoll community during the 2018-19 school year.
 She received a bachelor’s degree in athletic training with a minor in strength and condition from the University of Delaware.
 She later earned a master’s in kinesiology with a concentration in athletic training from Temple University.
-Maskery also earned an educational doctorate in leadership from Creighton University.
+White also earned an educational doctorate in leadership from Creighton University.
 She previously served as an assistant athletic trainer at the New Jersey Institute of Technology in Newark, where she worked with the school’s Division I women’s volleyball and men’s lacrosse teams.
-At Oak Knoll, Maskery handles all day-to-day trainer duties, as well as student health and wellness initiatives.
+At Oak Knoll, White handles all day-to-day trainer duties, as well as student health and wellness initiatives.